Kapil9696/Assignment_credit-scoring-/README.md

 ## Data

-The dataset used in this project is `credit.csv`, located in the `data/` directory.
+The dataset used in this project is `credit.csv`, located in the  directory.
 This dataset contains information about customers applying for loans, including demographic data, loan details, credit history, and their actual defaulting behavior (the target variable).
-A detailed description of the data structure can be found in the original assignment document (if applicable, link to it here).

 ## Notebooks

 The core analysis and modeling process is implemented in the `notebooks/credit_scoring.ipynb` Jupyter Notebook.
 This notebook covers the following steps: